jwlunsford/forestry_scripts/fia_db_api/README.md

 # FIA DB API

-This project includes a python module with scripts to access the *[USDA FIA Database API*](https://www.fia.fs.fed.us/tools-data/).
+This project includes a python module with scripts to access the [USDA FIA Database API](https://www.fia.fs.fed.us/tools-data/).
 The code has an object called EvalidatorQuery which is used to access the server.

 [Database Documentation FIADB 8.0 Phase2](https://www.fia.fs.fed.us/library/database-documentation/index.php)